 - 18.1.5 Filers may request that the appropriate officer reconsider a request for waiver or reduction of campaign finance penalties.
 A filer must submit, in writing any request for reconsideration within 30 days of the date on which the waiver decision was mailed.
 The filer must present additional material facts that are significantly different than those alleged in the original request for reduction or waiver. - 18.1.6 The appropriate officer will respond to requests for waiver or reduction of campaign finance penalties within 60 days.
 Failure to respond within 60 days, however, will not constitute an approval of the request. - 18.1.7 When reduced, penalties are rounded to the highest \$25.
-The appropriate officer will not reduce a penalty to an amount less than \$25, unless a full waiver has been granted. - 18.1.8 When applying Rule 18.1.2(2)(d), all outstanding penalties must be considered.

-18.2 Written complaints.

-- 18.2.1 A written complaint filed under Colo.
+The appropriate officer will not reduce a penalty to an amount less than \$25, unless a full waiver has been granted. - 18.1.8 When applying Rule 18.1.2(2)(d), all outstanding penalties must be considered. - 18.2 Written complaints. - 18.2.1 A written complaint filed under Colo.
 Const.
-Article XXVIII, Section 9(2)(a) must include the Secretary of State's complaint cover sheet, and must include the following information: - (a) The name, address, and signature of the complainant (if the complainant is represented by counsel, include the counsel's name, address, and signature); - (b) The name and address of each person alleged to have committed a violation; and - (c) The particulars of the violation. - 18.2.2 If an incomplete complaint is received, the date on which the originally filed complaint was received is considered the filed date for purposes of Colo.
+Article XXVIII, Section 9(2)(a) must include the Secretary of State's complaint cover sheet, and must include the following information: - (a) The name, address, email, and signature of the complainant (if the complainant is represented by counsel, include the counsel's name, address, and signature); - (b) The name address and email of each person alleged to have committed a violation; and - (c) The provision of Colo.
 Const.
-Article XXVIII, Section 9(2)(a), if a complete copy is received within ten days of notification from the Secretary of State that the complaint was incomplete. - 18.2.3 Any person may submit a complaint by fax or electronic mail if a signed original is received by the Secretary of State no later than five calendar days thereafter.
-If the complaint is complete, the Secretary of State will promptly transmit the complaint to the Office of Administrative Courts in the Department of Personnel and Administration for consideration by an Administrative Law Judge, which will notify the respondents of the filing of the complaint and which will issue all other appropriate notices to the parties.
+Article XXVIII, the Fair Campaign Practices Act, or these Rules violated and the particulars of the violation. - 18.2.2 The complainant must deliver an original, signed complaint with the required cover sheet and any applicable exhibits to the Secretary of State's office.
+The Secretary of State will transmit the complaint to the Office of Administrative Courts in the Department of Personnel and Administration for consideration by an Administrative Law Judge within three business days, and will notify the respondents by email of the filing of the complaint.
+The Secretary of State will not transmit any complaint that is not complete.
 [Colo.
 Const.
-Article XXVIII, Section 9(2)(a)] - 18.3 The Secretary of State may enforce the decision of the Administrative Law Judge.
-The Secretary of State will not enforce the decision of the Administrative Law Judge during the pendency of any appeal of the decision, unless or until the appeal is exhausted or the decision is upheld by the court of appeals.
-[Colo.
-Const.
-Article XXVIII, Section 9(2)(a).]
+Article XXVIII, Section 9(2)(a)] - 18.2.3 In determining whether an entity substantially complied under section 1-45-109(4), C.R.S., the appropriate officer must consider: - (a) The extent of the respondent's noncompliance; - (b) The purpose of the provision violated and whether that purpose was substantially achieved despite the noncompliance; - (c) Whether the respondent sought and received guidance from the Secretary of State's Office regarding the noncompliance; and